Ultra-Code/archsway/README.md

 ## Configuring Firefox
 - Enable firefox [Hardware video acceleration](https://wiki.archlinux.org/title/Firefox#Hardware_video_acceleration) by setting media.ffmpeg.vaapi.enabled to true and Hardware WebRender by setting gfx.webrender.all to true
+- Consider [Firefox Profile on Ram](https://wiki.archlinux.org/title/Firefox/Profile_on_RAM) when using ssd/nvme
 - [move disk cache to ram](https://wiki.archlinux.org/title/Firefox/Tweaks#Move_disk_cache_to_RAM) by setting browser.cache.disk.parent_directory to /run/user/UID/firefox
 - where UID is your user's ID which can be obtained by running id -u
 - increase session save interval to 6 minutes (360000 milliseconds) by setting browser.sessionstore.interval to 360000